 This year, following the terror attacks in Las Ramblas and Cambrils, authorities will boost security to ensure the safety of revellers as the fiesta gets under way.

-On duty on the day will be a 740-strong team comprising professionals from a combination of police, fire service, health services as well as volunteers to keep crowds safe.
+On duty on the day will be a 300-strong team from the combined police forces including 60 drafted in from a private security company, There will also be dozens of professionals from a combination of fire service, health services as well as volunteers to keep crowds safe.

-When the Tomatina kicks off this year at 11am on August 30th, organizers will supply some 180,000 tomatoes - an estimated 160 tonnes worth - with six trucks drafted in to carry all the fruity goodness ripe for pelting at partygoers.
+When the Tomatina kicks off this year at 11am on August 28th, organizers will supply some 180,000 tomatoes – an estimated 145 metric tonnes worth – with six trucks drafted in to carry all the fruity goodness ripe for pelting at partygoers.

 Photo: Brittany / Flickr